A model of person-centred rehabilitation

 “Person-centred care can only succeed when all people, teams, and organisations responsible for working with the patient think in a person-centred way.”

-The authors of the paper extracted five main features of the relationship between a patient and a professional that, in their opinion, were central to a genuinely person-centred approach.
+The paper’s authors extracted five main features of the relationship between a patient and a professional central to a genuinely person-centred approach.
 I will list them here and then discuss each.

 The five features as written in their paper were that the professional: